ehwest/mdn_qms/source/Quality_Manual/QP-0011_Customer_Complaint_Handling_Procedure.md

  Following decision tree is used to determine MDR reportability:

-1. Is there death involved?
-Yes ☐ No ☐
+1. Is there death involved? `Yes/No`

-2. Is there serious injury involved?
-Yes ☐ No ☐
+2. Is there serious injury involved? `Yes/No`

-3. Is there a malfunction involved?
-Yes ☐ No ☐
+3. Is there a malfunction involved? `Yes/No`

-4. If answer to 3) is Yes, will it likely cause or contribute to a death or serious injury if the malfunction were to recur?
-Yes ☐ No ☐
+4. If answer to 3) is Yes, will it likely cause or contribute to a death or serious injury if the malfunction were to recur? `Yes/No`

  If there is a yes to any of the questions above, file an MDR according to QP-0021 MDR procedure.